 - Add garlic and cook 2 minutes more.

-- Stir in broth or clam juice, wine, potatoes, and saffron.
+- Stir in clam juice or stock, wine, water, potatoes, and saffron.
 Bring to boil, reduce heat to medium low, cover and simmer until potatoes are tender, stirring occasionally, about 7 minutes.

 - Keep heat on medium low.
 Stir in coconut milk, thyme and bacon pieces.
-Reserve a few for garnish.
+Reserve a few bacon bits for garnish.